Notable COVID-19 vaccine recommendation changes on the CDC immunization schedules are as follows:

 -

-- Childhood Vaccine Campaign Toolkit
+- Childhood Vaccine Campaign Toolkit (DOH)

-- Talking with Parents about Vaccines for Infants (CDC)
+- Talking with Parents about Vaccines (CDC)

 - Boosting Public Discourse: Reframing Childhood Immunization (Frameworks Institute)